openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ## Summary

-This enhancement describes a proposal to allow an administrator of OpenShift to have the ability to apply user defined tags to all resources created by OpenShift in AWS.
+This enhancement describes a proposal to allow an administrator of OpenShift to have the ability to apply user defined tags to many resources created by OpenShift in AWS.

 Note: this enhancement is slightly retroactive.
 Work has already begun on this.
 See
  - https://github.com/openshift/api/pull/864